byronhabana/CO-Manager/README.md

 * Retrieves all object types of the instance and displays them on a dropdown.
 * Displays all the records of the selected object type in a tabular form.
-* Bulk import from a .csv file.
+* Bulk import from a .csv file and export import data report.
-* Bulk deleted all of the records of the selected object type.
+* Bulk delete all of the records of the selected object type.

 ## Screenshots

+<div>Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>